otris/vscode-janus-debug/README.md

 The following features can be influenced by settings (in `settings.json`)

 **Encryption**

+* The setting `vscode-janus-debug.encryptionOnUpload` can be used to control encryption.
+There are three values.
-* A script is encrypted on upload, if
-  * The corresponding script on server is encrypted
-  * The script source code contains `// #crypt`
+  * `default`: a script is encrypted on upload, if the corresponding script on server is encrypted or the script source code contains `// #crypt`
-  * `vscode-janus-debug.encryptOnUpload = true`
-* The encryption on upload can be ignored (coming soon)
+  * `always`: scripts are always encrypted on upload.
+  * `never`: scripts are never encrypted on upload.

 **Script Parameters as JSON**
 * Parameters are uploaded and downloaded together with every script, if